-Director: Takashi Shiraishi, Adjunct Professor
+Director: Atsushi Sunami, Executive Advisor to the President, Adjunct Professor

 The Science for Redesigning Science, Technology and Innovation Policy (hereinafter "SciREX") Center was established in August, 2014, as a hub for various programs of the SciREX Initiative promoted by the Ministry of Education, Culture, Sports, Science and Technology.
 The aims of the Center are to (1) promote co-evolution of the policy community and the research community by providing opportunities for policymakers, researchers, and other professionals with diverse backgrounds, knowledge, and experience to work together and (2) develop, try out, and put into practice methodologies that contribute to finding solutions to policy issues related to science, technology and innovation.